yukiz3256/github-notes/README.md

 Notes on Github Concept:
 Github holds projects aka repo/repositories.

 Github remote is where your files live, where you are on the web and your repos are public aka an open source.

 Local is where your working on your computer, where your ideas are private.

 Clone: make a copy of entire repo from remote to local

 Commit: snapshots of changes

 Push: send commits from local to remote

 Pull: send commits from remote to local.

-Overall github is great for collaborat
+Overall github is great for collaboration, more than one person can work on it without getting interrupted while working on the same file.